-- 3.13.
-Any councillor may ask - an Executive Member or the Chair of a committee any question on an agenda item.
-Any questions directed to the Chair of the Audit and Governance Committee must be factual only. - any Executive Member any question on any issue relevant to their portfolio. - 3.14.
-Questions are normally limited to one (1) minute per councillor unless the Chair consents to a longer period. - 3.15.
+- 3.15.
+Any councillor may ask - an Executive Member or the Chair of a committee any question on an agenda item. - any Executive Member any question on any issue relevant to their portfolio. - 3.16.
+Questions are normally limited to one (1) minute per councillor unless the Chair consents to a longer period. - 3.17.
 Supplementary questions can only be asked with the consent of the Chair.